 For clarity, I do not use the Sonos 1 which has Alexa built into the device.
 It isn’t necessary since the devices seamlessly integrate with the Sonos Alexa skill and the preferred speaker option.

 Your Echo device is perfect for a smart home.
-Check out this list of Echo Dot accessories or learn how to control lights and other devices with the guides below:
+Check out this list of Echo Dot accessories, the best speakers for Echo Dot (complete list) or learn how to control lights and other devices with the guides below:

 P.S.
 Please leave a comment below to ask a question, help someone else or share your experiences.
 Thanks!